appium/appium/docs/en/drivers/android-selendroid.md

 ### Usage

-The way to start a session using the Espresso driver is to include the `automationName` [capability](#TODO) in your [new session request](#TODO), with the value `Selendroid`.
+The way to start a session using the Selendroid driver is to include the `automationName` [capability](#TODO) in your [new session request](#TODO), with the value `Selendroid`.
 Of course, you must also include appropriate `platformName` (=`Android`), `platformVersion`, `deviceName`, and `app`